duluca/lemon-mart/README.md

 - `npm run build:prod` to build a production optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.
 - `integration.Dockerfile` is a multi-stage Dockerfile that can be used to build and test the app in various CI environments in a consistent mannger.
-The optimized image generated in the last step, can then be deployed to any Docker host, including AWS, Heroku, Zeit Now and Azure.
+The optimized image generated in the last step, can then be deployed to any Docker host, including AWS, Heroku, Vercel and Azure.

 ### Authentication